You know what this question means, she (or he) is in an abusive relationship. But my question is “why is s(he) so different to you?”

 I’ve never been a particularly philanthropic person, finding reasons not to give money or time to good causes, and I always felt bad about that.
 It’s probably the dichotomy of being brought up in a time and place where ‘money didn’t grow on trees’ and ‘being a good Christian’ (that was the cultural norm, not any religious affiliation) was expected.

 Giving seems like an automatic win, you help someone and, bazinga, one big bonus point for you in the universe somewhere, but I can’t help feeling like you should want to help, and of course the recipient should actually want the help being offered, otherwise you get some combination of win-lose-lose or win-win-lose.
 Sure, you can feel good from the act of giving, even when the act itself didn’t ring your bells, but I see this crazy mixed up situation going on where people consider this selflessness a duty.
 Selfless is a word I get stuck on, because I happen to believe we live in a world where we are all connected, and everything we do impacts everything else, thereby we are inherently selfish.
 Yet most people are so disconnected from themselves and their own true nature, they truly are selfless but not in a good way.
 Most people spend too much of their time doing things they don’t really want to do, based on this idea that they have to sacrifice in order to be (at some future point) happy, wealthy and/or healthy – or make someone else (a person or some deity) happy, wealthy or healthy.
 It’s not that I am bereft of compassion; on the contrary, it comes oozing out of me at the mere whiff of a good story.
 It’s just that I want to feel a connection with the cause or person I’m giving to, and I want to feel like the giving is effortless, benefiting both of us.
 Lately I seem to have been giving – and feeling good about it - more than at any other time in my life, and think it stems from two things.
 The first is that I’ve figured out who I am, I’m in tune with my inner world and sense the connection to something much bigger than the mind constructed version of me.
 The second is that I’ve started to take the tact of figuring out what I can and want do for others, rather than what I feel I should do.
 Knowing when to give is the bit that can be tricky, for fear of over-stepping boundaries or making someone feel less empowered.
 Nowadays I try to make a point to ask permission before I give if I’m unsure.
 Like when the mum of one of my daughter’s school friends gave birth to their latest family member last year.
 The teacher kept prompting us to make meals, but that felt like it was stressful at the time with everything else going on.
 Yet the thought had already occurred to me when I’d seen her walking her daughter to school, before she gave birth to her new son, how easy it would be for me to pick her daughter up, and drop her off, as we practically drove past their door.
 So I offered to do just that, and she was very grateful for the help; it was so effortless it honestly felt almost embarrassing to be the recipient of any gratitude.
 Now we have become friends and our kids regularly travel to and from school with each other.
 Then there was the obligation to put in some volunteer hours at the school fair.
 I have to admit I happily let my mother-in-law be my substitute helping to set up the cake stall, because she is way better than me at making quick decisions and knows the price of preserves, to her it was easy.
 I knew my path of least resistance was looking after the kids.
 But then there’s those who look to me for support on things they feel less confident about and know I’ve overcome.
 Sometimes that can be a bit tricky, especially when it’s related to technology or numbers, both of which make me want to poke my eyes out with pins.
 So I look at those situations and say “here’s what I can do..”
 Yet when people ask for advice on the stuff that comes easily to me, like communications - especially written or visual - I’ll always have an opinion and be happy to share my tips and tricks.
 That stuff just comes so naturally it’s really no problem at all.
 Mostly what I really love, is helping people with the deep stuff, the big questions in life.
 If there is any cause I want to champion, it is being true to yourself, being who you are, being consciously aware of whether your thoughts are serving you or defeating you, and whether you are living your best life, following your passion.
 When friends, or readers, get in touch and tell me about some challenge they are facing and ask my advice, I relish the reciprocal challenge of getting them to tap into their own answers, and make their own true desires a priority in their life.
 It’s knowing the change that will result for them, and those around them, that lights my fire.
 Giving is something that should be about ease and joy, not sacrifice and duty.
 The win-win-win stuff, when you inspire or empower someone doing something you love, and get the warm fuzzies from having helped, is where it’s at.
 Knowing I’ve helped in some way through my writing means a lot - I’d love for you to like, comment on, or share these thoughts with others, or contact me directly at shona@shonakeachie.com, I’m always happy to help if I can.
 To be the first to receive these posts, you can also subscribe to my newsletter and, as a special thank you, you will receive the link to my video 3 Steps to Becoming You.
+Last week an old friend got in touch, he and his partner had a baby about a year ago, and they are totally miserable.
+Of course they love their child, who is the shining beacon in an otherwise pretty dreary landscape, but they have lost a sense of themselves and each other.

 We had a long conversation, which then caused me to reflect on my own experience of those initial years.
 Like any bad experience, I had simply shut the off the details, packed them into a box labeled “never to be repeated” and focused elsewhere.
 But now I dived back into the memories, yes, they were pretty horrific.
 I think it’s mostly because we are in a transition time as a race.
 The era of equal rights has ushered in and now we are trying to figure out what on earth that means when it comes to having children.
 For my part, I just figured that I had to do the pregnancy and breast feeding part, but all else was fair game.
 I totally believe we can be, do, and have anything we want.
 As a child of the 70’s I was taught to value equal opportunity, in fact I’d say I expected it, even though it wasn’t what was typically modeled in households where most women stayed at home and men went out to work.
 Certainly there was no way I was going to put up with anything less than being treated as an equal.
 Then I met the world as an adult.
 My first clue to the true nature of this era that ushered in equality should have been the grossly skewed distribution of chores around the home, the same in every relationship I have had.
 I know there are men out there who love to clean and keep home, but you are the minority.
 I recall reading an article a number of years ago citing that, while most women now work outside the home, in most cases women do around 80% of the chores at home, or more.
 This isn’t about bagging men.
 These are changing times and we are all trying to find our place.
 We are coming out of the age of superwomen.
 When I say ‘super’, I mean haggard, wrung out women, running in circles trying to prove they can be and do everything.
 Urgh.
 When I met my partner, and we both wanted children, I’m not sure why I had this picture in my head of parenthood as something that we could share equally.
 Before kids he was keen to take time off and be the one at home, and then along came our first daughter and – while he would never admit it – that idea ran for the hills never to be seen again.
 Yes I can be and do anything, but motherhood?
 Grueling.
 Amazing.
 Relentless.
 Joyous.
 It will literally and metaphorically turn you inside out.
 I really thought a parent was a parent.
 Sure, a man can’t physically carry and squeeze a baby out of his body, nor can he naturally feed them, but in all other aspects I just figured we could share.
 Let me not skip too quickly past the bit about birthing and breastfeeding though, it was hideous in many ways.
 The story of my children’s births had much to teach, but breastfeeding was a complete surprise.
 I recall a few weeks into my journey with my first daughter counting in amazement at the cumulative 10 hours of feeding in a day.
 It locks you in.
 I had a picture in my head that babies would take a good feed then go and sleep for a few hours, or laugh and giggle and start to explore the world.
 Instead I found the on/off feeding from the breast meant there was no handing over of baby for any length of time.
 Even when it came time to return to work, it was all about getting back for the bedtime feed.
 Of course we can choose to feed our kids from a bottle, but when you are approaching parenthood with a baby growing in your tummy that has been so long awaited and hard won, then you get bombarded with all the ‘evidence’ abut what is best (natural birth and natural feeding are expected), I kind of felt obligated to at least give it a go.
 With that comes baby griping, most have some form of it in those early months as their burgeoning digestive systems get used to processing their milk.
 As they are crying and even screaming, you wonder if it’s something you are doing or not doing and it can just about drive you crazy.
 There’s sleep patterns that can tie you up in knots, and the warning not to let them sleep on their fronts.
 It’s daunting.
 Frankly, I was glad to get back to work in many ways by the time my daughter was 8 months old.
 I remember saying I was a much better mother for working, even though I was in a soul sucking job that expected much and reaped little.
 It was not fun.
 Before kids I had a successful corporate career, watched television in the evening to zone out, had time to do gardening and home improvements, and was used to having café lunches on the weekend.
 I expected to have no time to myself, but had no real concept of what that truly meant.
 Suddenly I was this mother machine that seemed to be needed 24/7 and I really resented it.
 I couldn’t resent my baby, with each passing day our daughter would do something we would consider miraculous and we would bask in the glory of that.
 But I would look sidewards at my partner, watching TV on the couch, going to work and doing stuff around the house and garden and resent the hell out of (what appeared to be) the lesser change to his world.
 My friend’s partner yells at him, I can relate.
 I can look back now, more objectively, and say that I just wasn’t feeling heard.
 It all felt so unfair.
 It was relentless, tedious, exhausting and I just needed him to listen, to understand.
 I’m not sure it’s possible.
 Men see women as having gotten what we wanted – equal rights.
 Certainly that drove me nuts, my partner casting the desires of previous generations upon me, as if I had put it on my xmas list for Santa and now was reaping what I’d sown.
 How could he blame me for something previous generations had fought for?
 How could I blame the previous generations?
 How could I blame him?
 All the while we needed my income, and I resented that too.
 Not that I wanted to take on the role of motherhood and apple pie at home, you could go stick the pie where the sun doesn’t shine as far as I was concerned.
 I’ve never viewed motherhood as my raison d’être, my children are the fruits of my life, not my reason for it.
 That is the crux of where I was stuck, the wee woman at home picture felt like I was saying this was the reason I existed, when I know there’s so much more to me and wanted an acknowledgement of that.
 Yet here I am, my daughter is 6 years old and at school now.
 Her sister turned 4 last year, siblings is a whole other subject, don’t be lured into thinking they need friends!
 Siblings are there for your children to learn conflict management, think about it carefully… I jest and, yet, not.
 I have skipped over the constant sibling battleground, the meltdowns and tantrums and many other things that have unwittingly consumed my attention in these last few years.
 Because, despite the intensity, it has to be one of the best opportunities for growth and insight you ever get, this parenting gig.
 Our kids make us want to be better.
 From the minute mine were born I knew what I wanted for them, above all else, was to allow them to be who they are.
 That meant I had to figure out who I am.
 Before I figured that out, I balked at most aspects of being mum.
 But going on that journey has released me from a lot of my old perceptions and beliefs that held me back.
 Despite studying child psychology at uni, despite having continued to learn and grow throughout adulthood, absorbing all the material out there on temperaments and gender differences, the biggest surprise has been the genuine difference in the role of mum and dad, and the real need kids have for both those roles in different ways at different times.
 I resisted being ‘mum’ for a long time, all the while naturally being the one who considers how the kids are feeling given any level of activity, being the one who plays nurse, being the one who plans and packs for any type of activity, being the one who naturally thinks about what clothes are needed in each wardrobe, what equipment is needed, what food is needed, whose birthday is coming up, what gifts to buy for xmas… the list is endless.
 From the psychology of what is going on with everyone at home, and the growing friendships at school, to the practical daily needs and, of course, empathy, mums just seem to be better wired.
 When I finally let go last year of this concept that I needed to be out earning, and gave myself permission to just go with the flow, it finally opened up the space for me to be me and for my partner to find his flow.
 I’m not saying all mums need to let go of earning.
 What I had built a career on was, as I said, soul sucking, I didn’t want to do it anymore.
 What I discovered I love to do – writing – wasn’t something I had the time nor energy to put towards building a career out of.
 I just wanted to do it and let the other part figure itself out naturally over time.
 Letting go of the need to earn allowed me the tiny bit of space I needed to pursue what I love at the same time as being the best mum I can be (and running the household and supporting my partner’s new business).
 Figure out what you need, without hanging your happiness on others.
 The best way to help those around you, is to get your own lifebelt on first.
 That is it, my best advice, is figure out who you are, then let go of all that you are not.
 It will allow others to be who they are and fill any gaps that arise in the process of you letting go.
 Parenthood is long haul, a marathon that most undertake without any training and find themselves fairly quickly hitting a wall.
 I have no idea why being a mum and all that means has been such a surprise really, but I wouldn’t change it.
 Parenthood is a journey, it can turn you inside out and tear you apart if you let it, or you can choose to be kind to yourself and those around you.
 I vote for kind.
 Knowing I’ve helped in some way through my writing means a lot - I’d love for you to like, comment on, or share these thoughts with others, or contact me directly at shona@shonakeachie.com, I’m always happy to help if I can.
 To be the first to receive these posts, you can also subscribe to my newsletter and, as a special thank you, you will receive the link to my video 3 Steps to Becoming You.
 “I don’t want to be safe” Victoria snapped at Albert, “I want to be free”.
 This was the Queen’s response to her husband as the Prince Consort attempted to keep his wife well away from further danger following an assassination attempt.